Business Purchase Acquisition Financing: Strategies Successful Buyers

 BUSINESS LOAN COVENANTS

-In many cases senior debt can be extended to companies that have fewer hard assets available as collateral - therefore the facility is structured based on cash flow and future revenue expectations.
+In many cases, senior debt can be extended to companies with fewer hard assets available as collateral - therefore, the facility is structured based on cash flow and future revenue expectations.

 CASH FLOW LOANS / CASH FLOW FINANCE

-For well-established businesses certain business acquisition loans can include a capital repayment holiday to allow the purchase to gain momentum.
-Mezzanine financing/cash flow financing is often a part of many acquisitions - it comes with higher risk to a business lender and might include higher interest rates or an equity kicker of some form.
+Certain business acquisition loans can include a capital repayment holiday for well-established businesses to allow the purchase to gain momentum.
+Mezzanine financing/cash flow financing is often a part of many acquisitions.
+It comes with a higher risk to a business lender and might include higher interest rates or an equity kicker.

 ASSET-BASED LENDING ACQUISITION SOLUTIONS

-Asset-based lending has become increasingly popular because it provides access to funds that might otherwise not exist through a bank loan from traditional financial institutions that are regulated, such as Canadian banks.
+Asset-based lending has become increasingly popular because it provides access to funds that might otherwise not exist through a bank loan from traditional, regulated financial institutions, such as Canadian banks.

-Leveraged buyouts usually involve combinations of seller financing and bank loan or commercial financing structures.
+Leveraged buyouts usually involve combinations of seller financing and bank loans or commercial financing structures.

-This method of generating acquisition capital may be popular when access through traditional lending facilities is not available - it's very effective for businesses in need of funds because the loans are tailored specifically toward specific needs--depending on the type of industry and the amount of financing required.
+This method of generating acquisition capital may be popular when access through traditional lending facilities is unavailable.
+It's very effective for businesses needing funds because the loans are tailored specifically toward specific needs, depending on the type of industry and the amount of financing required.

 SELLER FINANCING / OWNER FINANCING